 Each state regulates excess lines differently.
-And keeping up with changing tax rates and regulations for each state is half the challenge of excess lines.
+And keeping up with changing tax rates and regulation for each state is half the challenge of excess lines.
 If you’re planning to file excess lines taxes in New York, here are a few things you need to know.

 Part C and NELP Forms Must Be Completed by the Correct Retail Producer